 The smartphone has interfered with how humans communicate, in a major way.
 I’m not saying it’s all bad, but it’s not all good.

 A Brief History of Human Communications

 Over the last 200 years, communication between humans went from face-to-face or having to handwrite and send a physical letter, to the telegraph, the telephone, and the cell phone.
-The past 20 years brought a new form of communication known as the text changed our lives again.
+The past 20 years has brought a new form of communication known as the text and changed our lives again.

 The distance between friends and family had begun to grow.
 This would continue into the unforeseeable future.

 The advent of social media introduced the ability to utilize even more indirect forms of communication.
 We now have the ability to let everyone know the same piece of information at the same time, without ever having to speak directly to anyone.

 Myspace came along and suddenly you had an online profile.
 Pages were personal and had descriptions titled about me and who I’d like to meet as well as a section outlining personal interests.
 Your page showed everyone how many ‘friends’ you had as well as who they were, and even encouraged you to segregate them into top friends, or favorites.

 This was the first widely used platform where people were sharing personal information including photos, videos, and personal opinions.
 All of your friends could see your posts and like or make comments.
 But there was no implication that you were obligated to respond, and sometimes, for no reason at all, you didn’t.
 Thanking someone for a compliment was no longer common courtesy.
 You could pretend you didn’t see or notice something making it official that you had better things to do.
 But it sure did make you feel good to see all those likes and comments, especially if it was more than everyone else.

 Myspace single-handedly made it possible for people to hurt feelings on purpose while pretending not to.

 Welcome to the fake world where everyone pedals a marketing campaign in hopes to get the most friends, likes, comments (compliments).
 And it’s family against family here.